FOREX-Euro hits 7-week high vs dollar on Spain aid talks news

 By Julie Haviv

-NEW YORK, Aug 23 The euro rose for a fourth straight day against the dollar on Thursday to hit a seven-week high on a report that Spain is negotiating with the euro zone over conditions for aid, though a final decision to request a bailout has not been made.
+NEW YORK, Aug 23 The euro soared to a seven-week high against the U.S. dollar on Thursday on a report that Spain is negotiating with the euro zone over conditions for international aid, although the country has not made a final decision to request a bailout.

 In the talks aimed at bringing down Spain's borrowing costs, the favored option is that the existing European rescue fund, the EFSF, would purchase Spanish government bonds at primary auctions while the European Central Bank would intervene in the secondary market to lower yields, sources with knowledge of the matter told Reuters on Thursday.

-The news added to risk sentiment that was already in play after the release of Federal Reserve minutes the previous day that hinted at more quantitative easing in the United States.
-Sur v eys on French and German business activity tha t wer e not as dour as feared als o benefited the euro.
+The news added to risk sentiment that was already in play after the release of Federal Reserve minutes the previous day which hinted at more quantitative easing in the United States while surveys on French and German business activity were not as dour as feared.

 "We got the pop (in the euro) because we are getting some clarity on this whole bailout package for Spain," said David Song, currency analyst at DailyFX in New York.
 "Suggestions of a more accelerated approach or common ground is what's helping the euro right now."